Recognizing a Codeine Overdose

-Once stabilized, an individual may transfer to a detox or treatment center.
-Some people discharge with a referral to, or information about, other treatment opportunities.
+Once stabilized, your friend or family member may be transferred to a detox or treatment center.
+Some people discharge with a referral to or information about other treatment opportunities.

 Preventing Codeine Overdose

 Prevention is the best approach to addressing opioid abuse.
-Society's response includes measures to limit the numbers of opioid prescriptions.
-Along with first responders and other emergency medical personnel, increasing numbers of people with narcotics addictions are provided with naloxone kits 6.
+The medical community is beginning to respond by introducing measures to limit the numbers of opioid prescriptions given.
+Along with first responders and other emergency medical personnel, increasing numbers of people with narcotics addictions are provided with naloxone kits6.

-You can take several steps individually.
+You can take several steps yourself, too.
 Never take any medication unless prescribed to you.
 This is especially important with narcotics since their use otherwise is illegal.
 Speak with your doctor about non-narcotic solutions to medical issues and avoid socializing with narcotics abusers.

 If you take codeine in amounts more than prescribed, you may have an emerging addiction.
 Signs you are running into trouble include 9:

 - Needing higher doses to achieve the same effects.